-Once again, the guide features Willamette University as one of the best schools for students, parents and guidance counselors to consider during their college searches.
+Once again, Fiske features Willamette University as one of the best schools for students, parents and guidance counselors to consider during their college searches.
 Updated every year for the past 35 years, the guide examines colleges and universities in the United States, Canada, Great Britain and Ireland.
 By featuring quotations from students, the guide aims to present inside information that can’t be found on schools’ websites.

 Another student praised Willamette’s faculty members for having students as their first priority and for the additional support the university provides students.
 “Students are expected to work hard, read copious amounts, and actively contribute in class,” a student says.
 “That being said, the climate is very collaborative.”

 “Willamette students are positive, motivated, smart individuals,” says another student.
 “They want to give back, but also achieve highly.”